apiel/zicBox/NOTE.md

 ## Pixel TODO

+- TODO clips should be the master view
+    - from there allow to do the mixing part giving free slot for extra parameter in drum synths

 - NOTE should we move Ui in separate thread to have better understanding of CPU usage

 - IDEA load/unload instrument dynamically